NAME

 $pg->reset;

-Drops the current connection and reconnects using the original conninfo.
-Pending callbacks receive (undef, "connection reset").
+Drops the current connection and reconnects with the same parameters.
+Pending callbacks fire with (undef, "connection reset") first.
 Alias: reconnect.

 finish